InternationalTradeAdministration/developerportal/_posts/2013-09-24-developer-license.markdown

 ## ITA Developer License Agreement

-1. The International Trade Administration (ITA) Trade Data is now publicly available and allows the general public access to a wide array of trade information including, but not limited to:
+1. The International Trade Administration (ITA) Trade Data is now publicly available and allows the general public access to a wide array of trade information.
-a.
-Trade Events
-b.
-Trade Leads
-c.
-Trade Offices
-d.
-Exporting Articles
-e.
-Market Research
-f.
-Environmental Solutions
-g.
-Trade Programs

 ITA makes its Trade Data available to users via an Application Programming Interface (API) that allows the user/developer to receive the trade data and use it in the user’s own application provided that the user maintains compatibility with ITA’s API, as updated from time to time.
 ITA maintains title, ownership, rights and interest in and to the Trade Data.
 To obtain ITA’s Trade Data, the user/developer must enter into this License Agreement, which grants you (Licensee) non-exclusive, limited and revocable rights to download, use, reproduce, and redistribute ITA’s Trade Data, subject to the following Terms:

 2. Licensee must create a developer account with ITA.
 The Licensee is limited to one account per email address, and will be issued one or more unique security keys, passwords, etc., (hereinafter referred to as “Keys”) for accessing ITA’s API and managing the account.